QASymphony/qtestop-azure-template/README.md

 The VM is allocated with a new public ip address

 ## Then
-The application is inaccessible due to the IP address in qtest.config file is different with the actual public IP address of the VM
+The qTest application is inaccessible due to the IP address in qtest.config file is different with the actual public IP address of the VM

 ## Solution
-Update application' URLs with the VM's public IP address in qtest.config file and in the database to ensure the user can access to qTest and all other applications the first time they spin up the VM from this image.
+Build a lightweight application naming qtest-azure-bootstapper to update qTest application' URLs (plural) with the VM's public IP address in qtest.config file and in the database to ensure the user can access to qTest and all other applications the first time they spin up the VM from this image.

 ## How
-In the first application start up, try to obtain the public IP address of the VM by executing the command ```dig +short myip.opendns.com @resolver1.opendns.com``` (Linux deployment) or sending HTTP request to outside web services (extension point for cross platform deployment), e.g. http://httpbin.org, https://www.ipify.org/.
+In the first qTest application start up, azure-bootstapper tries to obtain the public IP address of the VM by executing the command ```dig +short myip.opendns.com @resolver1.opendns.com``` (Linux deployment) or sending HTTP request to outside web services (extension point for cross platform deployment), e.g. http://httpbin.org, https://www.ipify.org/.
 When succesful, update qtest.config file with the new public IP address and the application URLs in qTest database.

 ## Notes
 Portalble NodeJS is used as the run time for this application.
 Using portable NodeJS eliminates the need to install NodeJS into the OS.
 This is also to avoid potential collision with other qTest applications being built with different version of NodeJS (Launch, Sessions, Parameters, Pulse).